rostro36/Notes/Big Data/Week 06/06_readings.md

 ### Query execution
 During execution not used leafs are pruned away.

-Queries are executed using serving trees, which enable parallizing query scheduling and aggregation and also provide fault tolerance and balancing.
+Queries are executed using serving trees, which enable parallelizing query scheduling and aggregation and also provide fault tolerance and balancing.

 E.g. the root sends the query to the region servers, that then only give the results from their region.
 On the way up, the results get merged/aggregated.
 For *joins* on small tables, the table gets sent with the request.
 Sometimes, more than one pass is needed and the same query goes down and up multiple times.

 Intermediary nodes also keep track of the response times of their children and if need be balance the load.
 To speed-up drastically, we might be happy with responding already after only 98% of answers have arrived.

 ### Columnar vs row storage
-For dremel a local experiment was 3x faster with columnar storage compared to row storage (for 1-10 fields).
+For Dremel a local experiment was 3x faster with columnar storage compared to row storage (for 1-10 fields).
 Retrieval time about grows linearly with the number of fields.
 Record assembly is expensive, doubling the exec time.

-For a simple query aggregation query on one field dremel is about 10 as effective as MapReduce.
+For a simple query aggregation query on one field Dremel is about 10 as effective as MapReduce.
 Deeper serving trees are faster (with same amount of leafs), because there is less load to aggregate the incoming results.

 The execution time decreases linearly in the amount of leaf servers.